 We did have a problem with cats loving the sandpit a little too much and making it their own private toilet spot.
 The sandpit had to be covered at night.

 This tells us that cats do like sand for toileting and in the wild, sand or soil is exactly what they would be using.

 The litter box will need to be scooped regularly.
-This will have to be trial and error for your home until you strike a happy balance with scooping and adding more sand.
-If the litter box is large it will lessen the likelihood of the sand spreading too far.
+This will have to be trial and error, until you strike a happy balance with scooping and adding more sand.
+If the litter box is large, it will lessen the likelihood of the sand spreading too far.

 If trowelling the baking soda seems like too much effort, look at this nifty little idea.
 Arm& Hammer have a baking soda cartridge that can just be popped into the litter.
 I haven’t used this but do love the idea.
 It is a lavender scented and can be used anywhere were odors need to be controlled.

 The sand may track.
 Definitely use a litter mat.